CONDITIONS OF CONTRACT

 8.10.2 If accepted as baggage, the animal, together with its container and food, shall not be included in your free baggage allowance, but shall constitute excess baggage, for which you will be obliged to pay the applicable rate.

-8.10.3 Subject to the requirements of clause 8.1, guide dogs accompanying passengers with disabilities will be carried free of charge in addition to the normal free baggage allowance, subject to conditions specified by us, which are available on request.
+8.10.3 Subject to the requirements of clause 8.1, recognised service/assistance/guide dogs (in containers) accompanying passengers with disabilities will be carried free of charge in addition to the normal free baggage allowance, if there is room available and seats do not have to be removed.
+Space is limited on scheduled flights and dogs larger than 30 lbs might have to accompany passengers on a charter.
+All service/assistance/guide dogs will only be carried subject to conditions specified by us, which are available on request.

 8.10.4 Where carriage is not subject to the liability rules of the Convention, except in the case of our own negligence, we are not responsible for injury to, loss, sickness, or death of an animal which we have agreed to carry.